 We talk a lot about belly fat—so we understand why many people think of fat in terms of where on your body it is and not the type it is.
-In the past few years, research has revealed an array of distinctly colored fat types, each with unique molecular properties and health implications.
-From reddish brown to beige, there are even clinical trials on fat described as having "shadings of light peanut-butter."
+In the past few years, research has revealed an array of distinctly colored types of body fat, each with unique molecular properties and health implications.
+From reddish brown to beige, there are even clinical trials on fat described as resembling light peanut-butter."
 What does the fat rainbow mean for you?
-By knowing which is which, you'll be better equipped to improve your health by actually understanding when you find out that something like grapefruit can activate your good, brown fat cells.
-For more foods that do double duty like that, check out these 30 Best Fat-Burning Foods!
+By learning up on the different types of body fat and their roles, you'll be better equipped to improve your health by actually understanding when you find out that fat-burning foods like grapefruit can activate your good, brown fat cells.

 BROWN FAT: "GOOD FAT"

 From an evolutionary perspective, brown fat helps to keep a newborn's core temperature warm—it's the brown adipose tissue (BAT) found in the back of the neck and serves to convert food to heat.
 It acts as a muscle when stimulated by cold environments, burning calories for fuel.

 An adult of normal or below-normal weight naturally stores about two to three ounces—enough to burn 250 calories over the course of three hours when stimulated.
 As for standing in a cold shower to lose weight, theoretically it could work; but the clinical proof of "shivering yourself skinny" has yet to be seen.
 While standing in a freezing shower isn't healthy or practical, a study in the journal Diabetes has shown you can transform your "bad fat" into brown fat by blasting the AC while you sleep.